Gene Wilder – MovieActors.com

 Gene Wilder's birth name is Jerome Silberman.
 Wilder says he picked the name 'Gene Wilder' because he couldn't see a 'Jerry Silberman' playing Hamlet.

-In 1961 Gene Wilder's first big break was playing a small role in the off-Broadway production of Arnold Wesker's "Roots", and followed quickly with his Broadway debut "The Complaisant Lover" for which he won the Clement Derwent Award.
+In 1961, Gene Wilder's first big break was playing a small role in the off-Broadway production of Arnold Wesker's ROOTS, and followed quickly with his 1962 Broadway debut, THE COMPLAISANT LOVER, for which he won the Clement Derwent Award.

 In 1971, Wilder starred as the Mad Hatter of Chocolate, Willy Wonka, in the wacky kid's movie, WILLY WONKA AND THE CHOCOLATE FACTORY.